rodrigof1307/rodrigof1307/README.md

 Hi!

-My name is Rodrigo Fernandes and I’m a Software Engineer based in Lisbon, Portugal.
-I'm currently working on Evernote's Quality of Experience team at Bending Spoons.
+My name is Rodrigo Fernandes, and I’m a Software Engineer based in Lisbon, Portugal.
+I’m currently a founding engineer at a stealth startup.

-I've previously co-founded outGoing, a startup that digitalized event ticketing and food and beverage sales, where I was responsible for the development of the app and website frontend.
+Previously, I was part of Evernote’s Quality of Experience team at Bending Spoons.
+Prior to that, I co-founded outGoing, a startup that digitalized event ticketing and food and drinks sales, where I led frontend development for both mobile and web platforms.

 ---